sbunivedu/continuation/README.md

 (retry 2) => 48
 ```

-The continuation bound to retry might be described as "Multiply the value by 1, then multiply this result by 2, then multiply
+The continuation bound to "retry" might be described as "Multiply the value by 1, then multiply this result by 2, then multiply
 this result by 3, then multiply this result by 4."
 If we pass the continuation a different value, i.e., not 1, we will
 cause the base value to be something other than 1 and hence change the end result.
 ```